maddisondesigns/customizer-custom-controls/readme.md

 **description** - Required.
 The text to display
 **section** - Required.
 The Section where there control should appear **input_attrs** - Optional.
 List of custom choices.
+  **placeholder** - Optional.
+The Placeholder value to display.
+Select2 requires a Placeholder value to be set when using the clearall option.
+Default = 'Please select...'
   **multiselect** - Optional.
 Select a single entry from the dropdown or select multiple.
 Either true or false.
 Default = false
 **choices** - Required.
 List of custom choices.
   **key** - Required.
 Data that will be stored for the setting